skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 ### Infrastructure

-The power infrastructure of Puerto Rico was severely damaged by Hurricane Maria and remains fragile and likely to be damaged in the future.
+The power infrastructure of Puerto Rico was severely damaged by Hurricane Maria.
+It remains fragile and is likely to be damaged in the future.

 Additionally, Puerto Rico has double the [US average](https://www.npr.org/sections/money/2011/10/27/141766341/the-price-of-electricity-in-your-state) of $0.12/kWh [electricity costs](https://www.nrel.gov/docs/fy15osti/62708.pdf) at $0.24/kWh, which incentivizes research on renewables.